Funhouse (Pink album)

-Funhouse is the fifth studio album by American singer and songwriter Pink, released by LaFace Records worldwide on October 24, 2008.
-The album debuted at number two on the Billboard 200 chart, selling 180,000 copies in its first week and reached number one on the charts in seven countries including Australia, New Zealand, Netherlands and the United Kingdom.
-Funhouse has sold 7 million copies worldwide.
+The album received positive reviews from music critics.
+It debuted at number two on the Billboard 200 chart, selling 180,000 copies in its first week and reached number one on the charts in seven countries including Australia, New Zealand, the Netherlands, Ireland and the United Kingdom.
+Overall, it peaked inside the top ten in more than twenty countries.
+It was certified as double-platinum by Recording Industry Association of America and 13 times platinum by Australian Recording Industry Association.
+Funhouse sold more than 4 million units worldwide.